-- You can get a fast coverage decision only if using the standard deadlines could cause serious harm to your health or hurt your ability to function. - If your doctor tells us that your health requires a "fast coverage decision," we will automatically agree to give you a fast coverage decision. - If you ask for a fast coverage decision on your own, without your doctor's support, we will decide whether your health requires that we give you a fast coverage decision. - If we decide that your medical condition does not meet the requirements for a fast coverage decision, we will send you a letter that says so (and we will use the standard deadlines instead). - This letter will tell you that if your doctor asks for the fast coverage decision, we will automatically give a fast coverage decision. - The letter will also tell how you can file a "fast complaint" about our decision to give you a standard coverage decision instead of the fast coverage decision you requested.
+- o If you believe we should not take extra days, you can file a "fast complaint" about our decision to take extra days.
+(For more information about the process for making complaints, including fast complaints, see Section 10 of this chapter.)
+We will call you as soon as we make the decision. - To get a fast coverage decision, you must meet two requirements: - You can get a fast coverage decision only if you are asking for coverage for medical care you have not yet received.
+(You cannot get a fast coverage decision if your request is about payment for medical care you have already received.) - You can get a fast coverage decision only if using the standard deadlines could cause serious harm to your health or hurt your ability to function. - If your doctor tells us that your health requires a "fast coverage decision," we will automatically agree to give you a fast coverage decision. - If you ask for a fast coverage decision on your own, without your doctor's support, we will decide whether your health requires that we give you a fast coverage decision. - o If we decide that your medical condition does not meet the requirements for a fast coverage decision, we will send you a letter that says so (and we will use the standard deadlines instead). - This letter will tell you that if your doctor asks for the fast coverage decision, we will automatically give a fast coverage decision. - The letter will also tell how you can file a "fast complaint" about our decision to give you a standard coverage decision instead of the fast coverage decision you requested.
 (For more information about the process for making complaints, including fast complaints, see Section 10 of this chapter.)